cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/_index.md

 - **Create a new pentest from an existing asset**
   - This option opens a drop-down text box.
-Use it to select from assets that you've previously created.
+Use it to select from assets that you've created.
 It populates the Asset screen with available information.
 - **Create a new pentest for a new asset**.

 <!-- For content, see https://github.com/cobalthq/cobalt-product-public-docs/blob/main/layouts/shortcodes/big-pic-UI-steps.md -->